To visualize a unit, double-click on its node in the Project Explorer panel, or right-click and select Open, View.

 Another example of a table tree (for which each node is a row within a table) is the global structure of a PDF document produced by the PDF plugin.

 A unit may issue mime-typed documents.
 It is up to front-end clients to implement rendering engines for some of those types.
-For example, the official RCP client render various image types.
+For example, the official UI client render various image types.

 Specialized units, such as debugger or native code units, offer access to specific data that does not fit in standard document categories.
 It is up to the front-end to render whatever is deemed necessary.

-For example, the RCP client produces 6 or 7 specialized views to represent debugger units (such as breakpoints, threads, locals, memory, ..).
+For example, the UI client produces many specialized views to represent debugger units (such as breakpoints, threads, locals, memory, ..).